PaddlePaddle/PARL/examples/Application/Traffic-Light-Control/README.md

 And we use the cityflow simuator in the experiments, as for how to install the cityflow, please refer [here](https://cityflow.readthedocs.io/en/latest/index.html) for more informations.

 ### Benchmark Result
-Note that we set the yellow signal time to 5 seconds to clear the intersection, and the action intervals is set to 10 seconds as the papers, you can refer the `config.py` for details, you also can change the time as what you want.
-The different values of the times above may cause different results of the experiments.
+Note that we set the yellow signal time to 5 seconds to clear the intersection, and the action intervals is set to 10 seconds as the papers, you can refer the `config.py` for more details.
 You can download the data from [here](https://traffic-signal-control.github.io/) and [MPLight data](https://github.com/Chacha-Chen/MPLight/tree/master/data).
 We use the average travel time of all vehicles to evaluate the performance of the signal control method in transportation.
 Performances of presslight and FRAP on cityflow envrionments in training process after 300 episodes are shown below.